isoux/R4R/README.md

 This project aims to answer that question — even if only partially — and in doing so, encourages others to look back at the hardware roots of operating system design.

+## 💡 Inspiration

+The project is deeply inspired by early UNIX systems that ran on Intel 386 processors, and in particular the work of:

+- **William and Lynne Jolitz** — creators of **386BSD**, one of the first open-source ports of UNIX to the i386 platform
+- The simplicity, power, and elegance of **early i386 system architecture**
+- The desire to educate and inspire others to **explore hardware-level programming** for its own sake

 ## Project Description

 **R4R** is an *experimental hobbyist operating system* designed to showcase and demystify the functionality and interaction of all four Intel x86 protection rings (Ring 0–3), starting with the i386 architecture.
 It is not intended as a full-fledged operating system, but rather a platform for learning, demonstration, and artistic expression.